Air Transportation of Human Remains in Canada

 What do I legally need to know about funeral shipping a loved one’s remains?

-Shipping human remains does require knowledge in the field to ensure that your loved one’s remains are transported with dignity, no compliance issues, and in a secure timely manner.
+Shipping human remains does require knowledge in the field to ensure that your loved one’s remains are transported with dignity, with no compliance issues, and in a secure, timely manner.

 An experienced repatriation professional will know everything that needs to be handled.
 And be familiar with implementing the necessary processes.
 Obtaining death certificates, liaising with government departments, and coordinating with airlines.